prashantchikhalkar/c_chiku/linux_intv_que.md

-** This file contains interview questions on Linux Kernel
+** This file contains interview questions on Linux Kernel and C programming

 What is slab allocator?